The Lanna State

-The Chiang Mai chronicle, on the other hand, identifies her as the Queen Ua of Chiang Saen.
+The Xiang-Mai chronicle, on the other hand, identifies her as the Queen Ua of Xiang-Saen.

-At this late stage, it is unlikely that Phraya Ngam Muong of Piao was the same as the third member of the Tai Pact of the Mangrai era, but was a descendant of him.
-If this is the case, the legacy of the Pagan King Kiozwa II stayed at Piao while another branch, perhaps of Saw Hnit side, had already moved down to take the Angkorian throne.
-We know now how his legacy at Piao ended, destroyed by the Phraya Kham Fu of Lanna.
+At this late stage, it is unlikely that Phraya Ngam Muong of Pyao was the same as the third member of the Tai Pact of the Mangrai era, but was a descendant of him.
+If this is the case, the legacy of the Pagan King Kiozwa II stayed at Pyao while another branch, perhaps of Saw Hnit side, had already moved down to take the Angkorean throne.
+We know now how his legacy at Pyao ended, destroyed by the Phraya Kham Fu of Lanna.